Turkish Cypriots: Religion

 The Hala Sultan Tekke was built by the Ottomans in the 18th century.

-According to a 2020 survey, the majority of Turkish Cypriots – about 70% – are religious, with most of those – about 98.7% – identifying as secular Sunni Muslims; about 30% of the total population does not identify with any religion.
+According to a 2020 survey, the majority of Turkish Cypriots – about 70% – are religious, with most of those – about 98.7% – identifying as Sunni Muslims; about 30% of the total population does not identify with any religion.
 Religious practices are considered a matter of individual choice and many do not actively practice their religion.
 Alcohol is frequently consumed within the community and most Turkish Cypriot women do not cover their heads.
 Turkish Cypriot males are generally circumcised at a young age in accordance with religious beliefs, although, this practice appears more related to custom and tradition than to powerful religious motivation.

 The social/religious phenomenon of crypto-Christianity was observed in Cyprus, as in other parts of the Ottoman Empire.
 The crypto-Christians of Cyprus were known as Linobambaki (= of linen and cotton).
 They are mentioned by foreign travellers as Turks who are secretly Greeks, observing the Greek Orthodox fasting (Turner 1815), drinking wine, eating pork and often taking Christian wives.